 How TO APPLY:

-BWI is an equal opportunity employer.
-People of color, community residents and women are strongly encouraged to apply.
+BWI is an equal opportunity employer (EOE).
+People of color, women, and local residents are encouraged to apply.

 Brooklyn Workforce Innovations (BWI) is a nonprofit workforce development organization that helps jobless and working poor New Yorkers to establish careers in sectors that offer good wages and opportunities for advancement (www.bwiny.org).